nacht-falter/aikido-course-website-django/README.md

 https://github.com/nacht-falter/aikido-course-website-django/labels/SIZE%3A%20S

 ###### Acceptance Criteria
-- There is a WYSIWIG editor installed that staff members can use for editing text fields.
+- There is a WYSIWYG editor installed that staff members can use for editing text fields.

 ###### Tasks
 - Install and setup summernote.